SpectoLabs/hoverfly/docs/pages/tutorials/basic/capturingsequences/capturingsequences.rst

 By default Hoverfly will store a given request/response pair once only.
 If the same request returns different responses you may want capture the sequence of changing request/response pairs.
-You may want to do this because the API is stateful rather stateless.
+You may want to do this because the API is stateful rather than stateless.

 A simple example of this is an API that returns the time.